tejaswigowda/book.programmingthecloud.com/src/iot/devops.md

 # Development Environment

-ESP32 is a low-power system-on-chip (SoC) that integrates bluetooth and Wifi capabilities on a single board.
-It is made by Espressif and has been deployed in IoT products.
-IT is a good chio to learn to program to glearn basic IoT concepts.
+ESP32 is a low-power system-on-chip (SoC) that integrates Bluetooth and Wifi capabilities on a single board.
+It is made by Espressif and has been deployed in working IoT products.
+It is a good choice to learn to program to learn basic IoT concepts.

 ## ESP32
 The ESP32 chip has the following features: